OSGeo/grass-website/content/news/2023_08_27_GRASS_GIS_docker_organization.md

    width="20%" style="float:right;padding-left:25px;padding-top:5px">
 </a>

-Historically, these docker images have been maintained and hosted under the mundialis organisation's repository.
+In the past years, these docker images have been maintained and hosted under the mundialis organisation's repository.
 The company mundialis (https://www.mundialis.de) has played a crucial role in providing and maintaining these images, ensuring their availability and stability for